Scam of the Day

 TIPS

-Victims of this data breach should freeze their credit if they have not already done so.
-Actually, freezing your credit is actually something everyone should do.
+As for the victims of this data breach, the first thing they should do is freeze their credit if they have not already done so.
+Freezing your credit is actually something everyone should do.
 It is free and easy to do.
 In addition, it protects you from someone using your identity to obtain loans or make large purchases even if they have your Social Security number.
-If you have not already done so, put a credit freeze on your credit reports at all of the major credit reporting agencies.
+If you have not already done so, put a credit freeze on your credit reports at each of the major credit reporting agencies.
 Here are links to each of them with instructions about how to get a credit freeze:

 Everyone also should monitor their credit reports regularly for indications of identity theft.
 The three major credit reporting agencies now provide free weekly access to your credit reports so you can monitor your credit reports easily on your own.
 Here is the only link to use to get your free credit reports.https://www.annualcreditreport.com/index.action